 Remember that SEO is the organic way of ranking in search engines.
 By ensuring that your web design has all the optimization fundamentals needed and the help of great content, your website earns traffic organically.
 Contrastingly, pay-per-click is paid way of getting traffic instantly—think advertisements but on the internet.

 Sports teams who want to improve the results of their SEO campaigns come into the aid of PPC ads.
 Most sports marketers view them as strategies that benefit one another.
 For example, PPC helps SEO gain the traffic they might’ve lost, while search engine optimization helps your pay-per-click campaign with the credibility it has built for your brand over the years.

-To make the most out of their digital marketing use, most brands use SEO and PPC together.
+Most brands use SEO and PPC together to make the most out of their digital marketing use.
 For one, they use keyword data they have gathered through their PPC campaigns to seek out SEO opportunities.
 Contrastingly, those confined by a budget can use their organic data to develop PPC ads that stick to their budget.

 Furthermore, pay-per-click can support the creative content of a brand’s website by implementing sitelinks!
 Sports marketers can also immediately see which content works and what doesn’t.